"Fallout: New Vegas" Sniper Guide

 Take Rad Away regularly to avoid advanced levels of radiation sickness.
 Take Rad X, any time you are taking more than 1 Rads per second.

-If you then follow the "Armory" signs you will come to the armory door, but just before it is the "Utility" room, this room has a Very Hard terminal that needs to be hacked.
-Read your Programmers Digest (you should have 1 by now, I had 5 of them) kicking your science up to 100 and get hacking.
-Activate the pumps draining the the flooded areas.
+If you then follow the "Armory" signs, you will come to the armory door, but just before it is the "Utility" room.
+This room has a Very Hard terminal that needs to be hacked.
+Read your Programmers Digest (you should have one by now, I had five of them), kicking your science up to 100 and get hacking.
+Activate the pumps draining the flooded areas.
 Head back to where the second flooded staircase was, It's now a closed door.
-Enter and go to Security Station A, you will find some Vault 34 Security Armour which is well worth keeping, and a Overseer's Journal Fragment. activate the terminal and disengage the lock to the Overseers Office.
+Enter and go to Security Station A, you will find some Vault 34 Security Armour which is well worth keeping, and an Overseer's Journal Fragment. activate the terminal and disengage the lock to the Overseer's office.

-You now need to head back up, and follow the signs to the the Overseer's office.
-Once you get to the Overseers Office door stop.
+You now need to head back up and follow the signs to the Overseer's office.
+Once you get to the Overseer's Office door, stop.
 Move to the left side of the hallway and open the door from there.
-2 Ghouls will come at you from behind you, turn around but don't move into the centre of hallway or the turrets in the overseers office will carve you up.
-Deal to the ghouls then back to the overseers office.
-Take Care of the turrets (I had a grenade launcher here so just launched a few grenades into the office which took care of the turrets) then move in on the Overseer.
+Two Ghouls will come at you from behind you, turn around but don't move into the centre of the hallway because the turrets in the Overseer's office will carve you up.
+Deal with the ghouls then back to the Overseer's office.
+Take care of the turrets (I had a grenade launcher here, so just launched a few grenades into the office which took care of the turrets), then move in on the Overseer.
 Take him out and access his terminal to unlock the Armory.

 You can now follow the Signs back to the Armory.
-The armory is pretty much christmas.
-You will more than likelyleave fully loaded up, as well as your companions being loaded up as well.
-You will find the Marksman Carbine, the All American, and a couple of Sniper Rifles lying around, as well as a Riot Shotgun, Mini-gun, Missile Launcher, C4 and some Assault Carbines.
+The Armory is pretty much like Christmas morning.
+You will more than likely leave fully loaded up, as well as your companions being loaded up as well.
+You will find the Marksman Carbine, the All-American, and a couple of sniper rifles lying around, as well as a Riot Shotgun, Mini-gun, Missile Launcher, C4 and some Assault Carbines.
 You will also find a Guns n Bullets Skill Book in a room on the armory level as well.

 It may be a good idea to visit a doctor to have your radiation healed when you leave Vault 34.
 You can always fast travel back to Goodsprings and visit Doc Mitchell if you need to.

-If you wish you could probably complete this part before you go to Vault 34 if you like.
-I put Vault 34 first because you can get 3 Sniper Rifles at the same time and place.
+If you wish, you could probably complete this part before you go to Vault 34.
+I put Vault 34 first because you can get three snipers at the same time and place.

-La Longue Carabine is the private weapon of one Corporal Sterling of the NCR First Recon Sniper Division, based at Camp McCarran, and getting the weapon involves killing him.
-When you kill him you automatically fail the quest "I Don't Hurt Anymore".
-However if you complete that quest first his unit is sent to Camp Forlorn Hope where killing him without losing any reputation with the NCR becomes harder.
+La Longue Carabine is the private weapon of Corporal Sterling of the NCR First Recon Sniper Division, based at Camp McCarran, and getting the weapon involves killing him.
+When you kill him, you automatically fail the quest "I Don't Hurt Anymore".
+However, if you complete that quest first, his unit is sent to Camp Forlorn Hope where killing him without losing any reputation with the NCR becomes harder.
 The choice is yours.
 Me?
 I took him out at Camp McCarran.

-First of all West of Vault 34 is the NCR Sharcropper Farms, and South West of there is Camp McCarran, you will more than likely run into some Fiends on the way, feel free to kill them.
+First of all, west of Vault 34 is the NCR Sharecropper Farms, and southwest of there is Camp McCarran.
+You will most likely run into some Fiends on the way—feel free to kill them.

-Upon entering camp McCarran you will see a line of tents, First recon Sniper hang out in the tent 1 in from the right.
-Head there and you will find Corporal Sterling not too far away. you can loot a Sniper Rifle from one of the top bunks without stealing it so do that.
-Now to get La Longue Carabine without losing reputation with NCR you have to kill Corporal Sterling whilst remaining hidden.
-A lot of people say it must be done with one shot but I had to hit him twice and it worked fine.
-First of all take your companions to another area, either outside Camp McCarran, or into the terminal building, and tell them to wait there.
+Upon entering camp McCarran, you will see a line of tents.
+The first recon sniper hangs out in the first tent on the right.
+Head there and you will find the Corporal Sterling not too far away. you can loot a sniper from one of the top bunks without stealing it, so do that.
+Now, you must get the La Longue Carabine without losing reputation with NCR.
+You have to kill Corporal Sterling whilst remaining hidden.
+A lot of people say it must be done with one shot, but I had to hit him twice and it worked fine.
+First of all, take your companions to another area, either outside Camp McCarran, or into the terminal building, and tell them to wait there.

 You need to find a spot somewhere where you are hidden, so crouch and make sure you are hidden.
 I also used a stealth boy to be doubly sure.
 When you can find a place where you are hidden and can get Corporal Sterling in your sights with a silenced weapon (that's the tricky bit) then take him out.
-Personally I used the Ratslayer and stealthboy when he was in a tent by himself, it took 2 head shots which wasn't ideal but worked none the less, and no rep was lost with NCR, Loot his body for La Longue Carabine.
+Personally I used the Ratslayer and Stealth Boy when he was in a tent by himself, it took two headshots, which wasn't ideal, but worked nonetheless.
+No Rep was lost with NCR.
+Loot his body for La Longue Carabine.
 Pick up your companions and off you go.
-1 to go.
+Only one left.

 And We're Done

-So that's it for my Fallout New Vegas Sniper Guide.
-I know that it is not as detailed nor as precise as many guides/walkthroughs you may have seen before, but I truly believe that much of the fun in New Vegas is in the exploration, and I wanted to try to not take that away.
+I know that it is not as detailed nor as precise as many guides/walkthroughs you may have seen before, but I truly believe that much of the fun of New Vegas is in the exploration, and I wanted to try to not take that away.

-I do hope you have enjoyed, or at least found this guide useful in one way or another.
+I do hope you have enjoyed this guide, or at least found it useful in one way or another.
 Please let me know what you think.